 Wood chips, if aged, are good too.
 Pine bark mulch is one of the best things to use if it is aged.
 When new it’s too tough and it usually has pieces that are too large.
 Mixed mulch can be used in walkways and paths.
 Don’t be tempted to use new pine mulch or pine sawdust.
 It’ll take every bit of nitrogen out of the soil.
 Once it’s aged, it’s ok to use.

 Prevent Weed Growth Naturally

 Many people use products like Preen to keep the weeds from germinating.
 When used on established beds, these products make a great weed barrier.
 But, they’re not natural.
 Or are they?
-There is an organic version of these products that works very well.
+There is an organic version of these products that work just as well if not better than the above homemade weed killers.
 It’s called corn gluten.
 Yep, a by-product of corn.
 We use to use it in Minnesota for crabgrass prevention and dandelion seeds.
 Here in Western North Carolina, the window for crabgrass is very tight, but it can also be used to prevent all kinds of other weeds from growing.

 One of my favorite things for weeds is my chickens.
 Left to run between the beds, they scratch up the soil looking for bugs, taking the weeds along.
 The weeds are either eaten or they die from being out of the soil.
 And of course, I can’t forget the horses.
 The yard was so overgrown with weeds last year that I enlisted the horses from next door.
 They’re rescue horses that had been starved, so my yard was like an all-day buffet to them!
 They took it down in no time.